-Dr. Bruyette welcome endocrinology questions from veterinarians and veterinary technicians.
+Dr. Bruyette welcomes endocrinology questions from veterinarians and veterinary technicians.

-Click here to submit your question, or send an e-mail to firstname.lastname@example.org with the subject line "Endocrinoloy questions."
+Click here to submit your question, or send an e-mail to firstname.lastname@example.org with the subject line "Endocrinology questions."

 Q. Is it better to use mitotane or trilostane in dogs with hyperadrenocorticism due to an adrenal tumor?

 A. I think the answer to this question depends on the owners' goals.
 I will assume if we are talking about medical options that surgical options have been ruled out.